mykytazharov/mykytazharov.github.io/index.md

 ### Research

-- An Empirical Comparison of Multiple Imputation Methods for Categorical Data (seminar paper at RWTH Aachen University)
+- An Empirical Comparison of Multiple Imputation Methods for Categorical Data (seminar thesis at RWTH Aachen University)

-- Regularized K-means clustering and its asymptotic consistency (seminar paper at RWTH Aachen University)
+- Regularized K-means clustering and its asymptotic consistency (seminar thesis at RWTH Aachen University)

 - Convergence of the kernel density estimator for random bandwidth. (bachelor thesis at RWTH Aachen University)